Rock Steady

 — When blame starts circling the room.

-— When your prices or methods get questioned.
+— When your personnel, prices or methods get questioned.

 peaceful1b